JulianRuano/software_engineering_II_lessons/design_patterns/structural/composite.md

 }
 ```

-Here, the `Menu` and `MenuItem` classes are separate and do not share a common interface.
+In this example, the `Menu` and `MenuItem` classes are separate and do not share a common interface.
 This makes it difficult to handle items and submenus consistently and creates a complex data structure that is hard to maintain.

 ## 🙂 Solution

 The Composite pattern addresses these issues by providing a unified way to manage individual and composite items through a common interface and two concrete classes.
 This enables seamless addition, removal, and interaction of menu items.

+Here is an implementation of the Composite pattern in Java:

 ```java
     public interface MenuComponent {